s1l0uk/terraform-aws-vpc-network/README.md

 | Network\_Allocation | How the Network was divided |
 | Subnets | How the Network was divided |
 | VPC\_ID | How the Network was divided |

+Provided to the community at their own risk - hoping to help but taking no resposibility for the code being run